mbostock/slice-source/README.md

 # slice-source

-A [readable stream reader](https://streams.spec.whatwg.org/#readable-stream-reader) that takes a *length* argument, allowing you to pull the specified number of bytes from the underlying reader.
+A [readable stream reader](https://streams.spec.whatwg.org/#readable-stream-reader) that takes a *length* argument, allowing you to pull the specified number of bytes from the underlying readable stream.
 For example:

 ```html
 <!DOCTYPE html>